agu3rra/devsecops-workshop/docs/readme.md

 1. Encoding of logs before sending so they don't get messed up because of special formatting.
 1. How can I detect if the VM was shutdown and logs are no longer flowing?
 1. How does an Azure Function receive input?
+1. Issue with Terraform latest `azurerm` plugin.
+ANS.: Using version 3.55.0.
+It's been quite tedious to quickly change provider version.
+I can't explain why newer versions fail to be able to register with Azure.
+One can disable registration, but I just avoided doing that as it seems it can mess up my Azure thingy.

 ## Security
 - restrict VNET access via NSG.